The normal and most flexible way to add a CppMicroServices bundle to

 The two main usage scenarios- using a shared or static CppMicroServices library- are explained in the sections below.

 Using a Static CppMicroServices Library¶

-The CppMicroServices library can be build as a static library.
+The CppMicroServices library can be built as a static library.
 In that case, creating shared bundles is not supported.
-If you create shared bundles which link a static version of the CppMicroServices library, the runtime behavior is undefined.
+If you create shared bundles that link a static version of the CppMicroServices library, the runtime behavior is undefined.

-In this usage scenario, every bundle will be statically build and linked to an executable:
+In this usage scenario, every bundle will be statically built and linked to an executable:

 #include "cppmicroservices/BundleImport.h" #ifndef US_BUILD_SHARED_LIBS CPPMICROSERVICES_INITIALIZE_STATIC_BUNDLE(system_bundle) CPPMICROSERVICES_IMPORT_BUNDLE(MyStaticBundle2) CPPMICROSERVICES_INITIALIZE_STATIC_BUNDLE(main) #endif

 Note that the first